The Impact of AI in Education: 4 Ways It Works

 By and large, AI in education (AIEd) is a good thing, widely accepted by educators as an innovative way to aid their existing work and empower their students.
 By using artificial intelligence, institutions can enrich the learning experience through more autonomous ways of working — especially in blending learning landscapes.

 We all recognise the ethical impact of artificial intelligence in that it could contribute to data privacy or isolation issues.
-However, the benefits of AI are thought to be worth the challenge of implementing it across schools, colleges and universities in the UK.
-As stated in The University of Buckingham’s Interim Report:
+However, the benefits of AI are thought to be worth the challenge of implementing it across schools, colleges and universities in the UK:

 “The risks posed by AI in education are profound.
 But so too are the benefits that could be leveraged to tackle entrenched injustices faced by learners across the globe, and here in the UK.”